SWolfSec/ai-hist/README.md

 ## Known gaps

-Claude Desktop stores data under `~/Library/Application Support/Claude/` but the conversation format hasn't been reversed yet, so it's excluded entirely.
+Claude Desktop stores data under `~/Library/Application Support/Claude/` but the conversation format hasn't been reversed yet and is excluded.

 `history.jsonl` is deduplicated against session files.
-If a session's `.jsonl` exists, its prompts come from there and the history entry is skipped so nothing appears twice.
+If a session's `.jsonl` exists, its prompts come from there and the history entry is skipped.